trek-view/basecamp/_posts/2022-01-28-gopro-camera-modes-metadata-tests.md

   - /blog/2022/gopro-camera-modes-metadata-tests
 ---

-**What we've learned whilst building a library of GoPro camera test cases for Explorer.**
+**What we've learned whilst building a library of GoPro camera test cases.**

 In 2022 I wrote an introductory post on the GoPro Metadata Format (GPMF / GPMD) for video telemetry.

 [You can read it here](/blog/metadata-exif-xmp-360-video-files-gopro-gpmd).

-As work on Explorer has progressed, we've been learning lots about how different GoPro cameras write metadata to the image and video files they produce.
+As my understanding has broadened, I have been learning lots about how different GoPro cameras write metadata to the image and video files they produce.

 Here are some of the quirks we've uncovered...